helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ---

-## Part II: Analysis of Visualizations
+## Part II: Analysis of Visualisations

 This section breaks down each chart in the dashboard, explaining its objective, technical construction, and analytical value.

 ### 2.1.
 3D Scatter Plot: SKU Dimensional Profile
 **Objective:** To provide a three-dimensional representation of the SKU portfolio, positioning each item according to its sorted dimensions, and to capture the diversity and heterogeneity of items in terms of size and shape.
 **Data Source:** `df_returns`
 **Technical Implementation (Plotly):** A `Scatter3d` chart where the x, y, and z axes correspond to the sorted dimensions.
-The size of each point is proportional to the quantity, and its color is also mapped to this quantity.
+The size of each point is proportional to the quantity, and its colour is also mapped to this quantity.

 ### 2.2.
 Bubble Chart: Comparison of Box Volumes
 **Objective:** To visually compare the volume of each box between the *Current* and *Optimised* scenarios.